nhubbard5/cse15l-lab-reports/Lab Report 1.md

 ls just returns the pathway towards the requested file.
 Working directory: /home
-This is not an error.
+This is an error, because the argument is supposed to be a directory, and therefore the command can not give the list of contained files/folders.
 ![Image](s8.png)

 cat returns the contents of the requested file.